bookofproofs/bookofproofs.github.io/_sources/history/19th-century/clausen.md

 **Thomas Clausen** was a Danish mathematician who wrote over 150 papers on pure mathematics, applied mathematics, astronomy and geophysics.

 ### Mathematical Profile (Excerpt):
-* His parents were Claus Clausen (1772-1851), the son of Johan Clausen and Sille Jacobsdatter, and Cecilia Rasmusten (1781-1862), the daughter of Thomas Rasmussen and Marike Peters.
-* The family were poor farmers and Thomas worked on the farm from a young age.
 * When he was twelve years old, Thomas began working for the priest in the neighbouring parish, Georg Holst.
 * Thomas was employed to look after cattle, but Holst quickly realised that he was very intelligent so while still working with the cattle, Thomas also attended the local school.
 * Despite being unable to read or write when he started his lessons, Thomas quickly progressed showing a remarkable aptitude for mathematics.